Abortion in China: People's Republic of China

-In the early 1950s, the Chinese government made abortion illegal other than when 1) the mother had a preexisting condition, such as tuberculosis or pernicious anemia, that would cause the pregnancy to be a threat to the mother's life; 2) when traditional Chinese medicine could not settle an overactive fetus and spontaneous abortion was expected; and 3) when the mother had already undergone two or more Caesarean sections.
+Initially, like Republican era China, the People's Republic of China also limited birth control access and abortion.
+At the PRC's founding, the government's view was that more workers were needed to overcome the burdens of China's semi-colonial period and the warfare of the Republican era.
+Because fertility control had Malthusian associations, the early PRC viewed such efforts as bourgeois and capitalist.
+Just a few years later however, China began to loosen restrictions on abortion, birth control, and sterilization surgeries.
+In the early 1950s, the Chinese government permitted abortion when: 1) the mother had a preexisting condition, such as tuberculosis or pernicious anemia, that would cause the pregnancy to be a threat to the mother's life; 2) when traditional Chinese medicine could not settle an overactive fetus and spontaneous abortion was expected; and 3) when the mother had already undergone two or more Caesarean sections.
 Punishments were written into the law for those who received or performed illegal abortions.